MicrosoftDocs/ai-builder/ai-builder-docs/teams-templates.md

 1. Once your connections are valid, select **Continue**.

    > [!NOTE]
-   >An AI Builder trial will be started or extended if needed.
+   > An AI Builder trial will be started or extended if needed.
 This action will be performed silently upon selecting **Continue**.

    > [!div class="mx-imgBorder"]
    > ![Start trial](media/start-trial.png "Start trial")

 1. Enter the parameters required by the template to create the flow.

-   >[!NOTE]
+   > [!NOTE]
-   >It's also possible to select "Edit in advanced mode".
+   > It's also possible to select **Edit in advanced mode**.
 This will open the full flow editor within Teams.

 1. Once you filled all the parameters, select **Create flow**.
 After few seconds, your flow will be created and ready to use.